shellscape/webpack-plugin-serve/recipes/custom-headers.md

 ### 🍰 Dessert

-You deserve some cookies (or biscuits or whatever they're call in your neck of the woods).
+You deserve some cookies (or biscuits or whatever they're called in your neck of the woods).